bericyb/Particles/README.md

 #### Available MCP Tools

+**Core Data Tools:**
-- `get-particles`: Retrieve all particle data
+- `get-data`: Retrieve all stored graph data
-- `update-particles`: Update all particle data
+- `update-data`: Update all graph data with new dataset
+- `clear-data`: Clear all graph data
+- `get-example`: Get example graph data for testing
+- `get-stats`: Get graph statistics including node count

+**Node Tools:**
-- `add-particle`: Add or update a single particle
+- `add-node`: Add or update a single node
-- `get-particle`: Get specific particle by key
+- `get-node`: Get a specific node by key
-- `delete-particle`: Delete specific particle
+- `delete-node`: Delete a specific node by key

-- `get-example`: Get example particle data
-- `clear-particles`: Clear all particle data
+**Graph Tools:**
+- `get-graph`: Retrieve complete graph data with nodes and edges
+- `update-graph`: Update complete graph data with new nodes and edges
-- `get-stats`: Get particle statistics
+- `get-graph-stats`: Get detailed graph statistics including node and edge counts

+**Edge Tools:**
+- `add-edge`: Add a new edge between two nodes
+- `remove-edge`: Remove an edge by its ID
+- `get-node-edges`: Get all edges connected to a specific node
+- `get-edges-between`: Get edges between two specific nodes

 #### MCP Configuration